dominiquefastus/NuStru-CodonAnalysis/README.md

-# NuStru - Nucleotide Codon Usage Bias Analysis on Protein Folding & Structure
+# NuStru - Nucleotide Codon Usage Bias Analysis on Protein Structure & Evolution

 Mainly, the project aims to discover correlations between specific motifs in the protein structure and a bias in the codons that encode these motifs.
 It also explores the evolutionary implications of these biases.